naxci1/FlashVSR_Stable/README.md

 ### 🤔 What's New?

 - Replaced `Block-Sparse-Attention` with `Sparse_SageAttention` to avoid building complex cuda kernels.
 - With the new `tile_dit` method, you can even output 1080P video on 8GB of VRAM.
+- Support copying audio tracks to output files (powered by FFmpeg).
 - Introduced Blackwell GPU support for FlashVSR.

 ---